iwarra/podcast-project/README.md

 # podcast-project

 Displaying podcasts from Sveriges Radio API with JS, HTML and styled with CSS.
+Designed for mobile devices.